-Just like there are a number of different types of credit cards, there are also a number of different ways to accept card payments in your business.
-The right way for your business to accept card payments will depend on a few different factors.
-This includes whether you operate an online store or a bricks-and-mortar store (or both), whether you need a portable payment solution or a fixed terminal and what cards and types of payments you want to be able to accept.
+The right card processing option for your business will depend on a few things, including whether you operate an online store or a bricks-and-mortar store (or both); whether you need a portable payment solution or a fixed terminal with point of sale features; and what cards and types of payments you want to be able to accept.

-This guide will take you through the types of merchant services that are available, how to decide what your business might need, what fees and restrictions there are and how to compare to find the right one for you.
+This guide takes you through the types of merchant services that are available, how to decide what your business might need, what fees and restrictions there are, and how to compare to find the right one for you.

 What are merchant services?

-Merchant services are financial services and products offered by banks specifically for businesses.
-While the category can be broad, it typically refers to payment terminals and software used to accept and process card payments.
+Merchant services are financial services and products offered by banks specifically for businesses, including payment terminals and software used to accept and process card payments.

-- Online payment solutions.
-For businesses that operate online or need to be able to accept online card payments, there are also online solutions.
-These include apps and payment gateways as well as fully integrated business webstores.
+For businesses that operate online or need to be able to accept online card payments, online solutions include apps and payment gateways as well as fully integrated business webstores.

 How do I decide what type of payment terminal my business needs?

-- Do you have a POS system it needs to integrate to?
-If you don't have an existing POS system or your business is a smaller operation, you may not need a payment terminal that integrates with a POS system.
-However, if you'd like a terminal that does do this, there are a number of options available.
-The benefit of this set-up is that it is a more automated system and allows for faster payment processing, easier reconciliation and fewer errors with transaction accuracy.
+- POS integration: If you don't have an existing POS system or your business is a smaller operation, you may not need a payment terminal with POS integration.
+Benefits of an integrated system can include faster payment processing, easier reconciliation and fewer errors with transaction accuracy.

-- Do you have an existing business bank account?
-Whether you have a business bank account as well as the bank the account is with will influence your decision regarding which bank to consider for your merchant services.
-Some banks require you to open an account with them to use all of the features of their merchant services while others do not, so check what restrictions apply.
+- Consider your existing business bank account: If you have a business bank account with the bank you use for merchant services, this may give you faster settlements.
+Some banks require you to open an account with them to use all of the features of their merchant services while others do not.

 How do I compare the features of payment terminals?